96Rick/learngit/readme.txt

 Creating a new repository is very quick and simple.
 Feature1 now is avaliable!

-new feature is avaliable now !
+New feature is avaliable now!

+Learning Git version:

+Stabel version: 1.0
+Dev version: 1.1